Frequently Asked Questions

 Housing: How are room assignments made?

-Housing: I am going to be a freshman at St. Mary’s next year and on my tuition sheet it says I will be living in a quad but I have been unable to find out exactly what that is.
+Housing: I am going to be a first-year at St. Mary’s next year and on my tuition sheet it says I will be living in a quad but I have been unable to find out exactly what that is.
 Could you tell me what quad facilities are like?

 We have two types of quads.
 Quads in Calvert Hall (CH) are considered "natural quads".
 This means that these rooms were designed and built to accommodate up to four residents (we also have some natural triples in Calvert).
 Each resident gets his or her own desk, desk chair, wardrobe, bed, and dresser.
 There are two phone lines per room and four voice mailboxes (one per resident).
 Most CH quads have at least two, if not three, windows and lots of floor space.
 The beds can be bunked once residents arrive to create even more floor space, if desired.
 These rooms are considered standard rooms; hence, there is no special priority to move students out of these spaces because they are used as student bedrooms all year.
 Quads in the other buildings (Caroline, Dorchester, Prince George, and Queen Anne) are study rooms that have been converted into bedrooms to accommodate up to four students when we are over-enrolled.
 They are designed to be temporary housing until space opens up in standard double rooms.
 Students assigned to these rooms usually have top priority for being moved into standard rooms in order to regain the use of the room as a study lounge.
 Again, each student has a desk, desk chair, wardrobe, dresser, and bed.
 The beds are typically bunked or lofted before the students arrive.
 There are at least two, usually three, windows, in these rooms.
 There are also two phone lines per room as noted above.